BlakeLawson/decoy_switch/README.md

 * (11/4) Tag detection
   * After debugging the tag calculation in the client-side Go code, decided it is not worth the time.
 Transitioning to writing P4 client instead.
+  * Successfully tagging packets in P4 and detecting tag at decoy switch.

 Design Decisions
 ================